inflatador/boomerang/README.md

 cd django_blank
 vagrant up

-// Once finished you can then ssh into the instance and create project.
-Replace mysite with your project's name.
+// Once finished you can then ssh into the vm.
 vagrant ssh

-cd mysite
+// Change to the django project's directory.
+Replace 'mysite' with your project's name. cd mysite

 // Now you can start the development web server.